justusfrantz/RepData_PeerAssessment1/PA1_template.md

 * Mean (Differences): 0
 * Median (Differences):  1.1886792

-#### What is the impact of imputing missing data on the estimates of the total daily number of steps?
+##### 4. d.
+What is the impact of imputing missing data on the estimates of the total daily number of steps?
-#####The impact of inputting missing data is minimal as result shown that only the median differ by just over one step.
+##### The impact of inputting missing data is minimal as result shown that only the median differ by just over one step.

 ----